marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 :::info

-The value of this attribute must be valid JSON and therefore only supports primitive types.
-Despite this limitation, this feature is particularly useful when paired with the ["Create Initializer"](../api/create-initializer.md) tool.
-Together, you are able to both instantiate and configure the components from the HTML.
+The value of this attribute must be valid JSON.
+See ["HTML-only Usage"](./html-only-usage.md) to learn more about this feature and its particular usefulness when paired with the ["Create Initializer"](../api/create-initializer.md) tool.

 :::